Explicit decoders using fixed-point amplitude amplification based on QSVT

-While this protocol does not succeed with certainty as it requires post-selection, the probability of obtaining the desired outcome can be amplified by a non-trivial use of the AA algorithm, completing the construction of the YK decoder.
+Note that this protocol does not succeed with certainty as it requires post-selection.

-Although the YK decoder provides an insight that the two-step approach, i.e., the approach of considering the protocol with post-selection and combining it with the AA algorithm, may be useful for constructing a decoder, the reason for the decoder to work strongly relies on the specific properties of the HP protocol.
-In particular, it is crucial that, when the decoupling condition is met, the unitary encoding and the erasure noise make the eigenvalues of the quantum state on the reference $R$ and the environment $E$ of the noise completely uniform, namely, $\omega^{RE} \approx \pi^R \otimes \pi^E$.
-Without this uniform property, the AA algorithm in the YK decoder does not work.
-Since the uniform condition is not satisfied for general encoding operations and noises, extending the YK decoder to a general situation is highly non-trivial.
-We comment on this point in more detail in the proof of our main result in \ref{sec: proof of det GYK}.
+In the second step of the construction, this post-selection is removed by replacing the measurement with the AA algorithm.
+This replacement can be understood as aiming to amplify the probability of obtaining the desired outcome.
+As a result, a decoding quantum circuit for the HP protocol without post-selection is constructed.